Skip to main content

 Requesting a certificate for Microsoft Exchange

-Certify The Web can be used to request and install certificates for use with Microsoft Exchange.
+Certify Certificate Manager can be used to request and install certificates for use with Microsoft Exchange.
 The process is similar to requesting a certificate for IIS, however there are some additional considerations for Exchange.

 The first part of the process is acquiring the appropriate certificate from a certificate authority (CA) and the second part is deploying the certificate on your Exchange services.